How do I back up my WordPress website? 4 essential methods

 What to look for when choosing a WordPress plugin

-When selecting a WordPress backup plugin or tool, you’ll want to consider several factors to ensure you’re making the best choice for your needs.
+When selecting a WordPress backup plugin or tool, consider several factors to ensure you make the best choice for your needs.
 Here’s a breakdown:

 Ease of Use